tigera-cs/Calico-Enterprise-Networking-Training/6. Implement Calico Enterprise eBPF/README.md

 ```

 5. It can take up to 60s for kubelet to pick up the ConfigMap. tigera operator will then do a rolling update of the relevant pods in the calico-system namespace to pass on the change. calico-node, calico-typha, and calico-kubecontroller pods should be restarted.
 Run the following command to validate.
+Make sure all the pods are back into fully Running state after the restart.

 ```
 watch kubectl get pods -n calico-system

 ```

 **Note:** If you do not see the pods restart then it’s possible that the ConfigMap was not picked up (sometimes Kubernetes is slow to propagate ConfigMap ).
-Try restaarting the tigera-operator.
+Try restarting the tigera-operator.

 6. In eBPF mode Calico Enterprise replaces kube-proxy and there is no need to run kube-proxy in the cluster.
 Run the following command to disable kube-proxy.